TiCaLiBrO/Trillidium/README.md

 int32 evict(y)evict(z) x = 32        # The exact syntax here is a bit undecided, but this is the idea.

 # 11. Functions
-Functions in Trillia, are blocks of code that can do a specific task whenever it is called.
+Functions in Trillia are blocks of code that can do a specific task whenever it is called.
-Here are an examples of function definitions:
+Here are examples of function definitions:

 hello_world() =
     print("hello world")